JuliaGPU/gitlab-ci/README.md

 `:0` (hard-coded in the Dockerfile, as the `environment` flag in the runner config doesn't seem to work), and the runner should mount `/tmp/.X11-unix` in the container (i.e., `volumes = [/tmp/.X11-unix:/tmp/.X11-unix:ro"]`).

+# Hacking

+When doing development to the templates in this repository, do know that the template files as included by GitLab CI/CD configurations are cached.
+To prevent this, and make sure your changes are picked up, be sure to 1) clear the runner cache on the pipeline overview page of the repository that includes the templates, and 2) the top commit on the target repository changes (an empty `commit --amend` suffices),